superbigsoft/poker-challenge/README.md

       - Use the scoring factor and multiply with the score of a card in that group to get the final score of a group.
       - Sum all the group's score to get the final score of the combination.

-The solution has been implemented to support more than 2 players.
+The design of this solution includes a class diagram and a sequence diagram created with StarUML and  is placed in folder `docs/design`.
+It also supports more than 2 players.
 ## Running the code

 Install Typescript globally: